 The history of Tennessee’s Lone Rock Stockade in the development of convict leasing in the post-Civil War South and the memory of the experiences and fates of thousands of African American men incarcerated there have been largely forgotten, the relics of its existence and these lives now buried beneath decades of accumulated soil and sediment.

-This summer you can be part of a cutting-edge archaeological field school that is unearthing this pressing and understudied legacy of slavery, restoring these prisoners and the site of their enslavement to public memory, and helping us understand the origins of the mass incarceration of African Americans today.
+This summer archaeologists are unearthing this pressing and understudied legacy of slavery, restoring these prisoners and the site of their enslavement to public memory, and helping us understand the origins of the mass incarceration of African Americans today.

 The 2021 Lone Rock Stockade Field School is supported by